This article originally appeared on VICE UK.

 We are living in an individualistic era.
-The President of the United States is intent on building a border wall; the UK will be Brexitting in five weeks.
+The President is intent on building a border wall; the UK will be Brexitting in five weeks.

-With all of this feeling as though it's happening above our heads, it seems natural that for some – especially millennials – a predilection for solitude has bled into daily life.
-Many of us queue up for self-checkout lanes because, given the option, we’d rather not talk to a stranger.
-The attention we pay to the technology in our hands, and to digital avatars over flesh-and-blood selves, is making us sick and neurotic in our droves.
-As it’s so often stated, in an era where we can connect in seconds, we’ve potentially never been more marooned.
+With all of this feeling as though it's happening above our heads, it seems natural that for some—especially millennials—a predilection for solitude has bled into daily life.
+Many of us line up for self-checkout lanes because, given the option, we’d rather not talk to a stranger.
+The attention we pay to the technology in our hands, and to digital avatars over our flesh-and-blood selves, is making us sick and neurotic in droves.
+As it’s so often stated: In an era where we can connect in seconds, we’ve potentially never been more marooned.

 She continues to die and return over and over again, until she learns to let go of the pain in her past while opening her heart to others in the present, rather than detaching herself.
 It’s only at this point that she can go back to linear life, existing, finally, as the universe wishes her to (in the show’s primary timeline, at least).

-All of this could be trite or confusing if it were badly executed, but it’s testament to Russian Doll’s (all-woman!) writer’s room that the show pulls this all off via humour and expert pacing – we’re drip-fed the mysterious central plot, but the rapid dialogue and punchy editing means it never feels slow – with Lyonne’s electric vigour at its centre.
+All of this could be trite or confusing if it were badly executed, but it’s testament to Russian Doll’s (all-woman!) writer’s room that the show pulls this all off via humor and expert pacing—we’re drip-fed the mysterious central plot, but the rapid dialogue and punchy editing means it never feels slow—with Lyonne’s electric vigor at its center.

 And a moment, please, for Natasha Lyonne and her astonishing performance in this show.
 Let me take you through my vision board.
-Natasha Lyonne in a massive duster coat; Natasha Lyonne wearing porn baron aviator sunglasses; Natasha Lyonne saying “cockroach” but giving it an extra NYC syllable so that it comes out more like “ka-ka-roach”; Natasha Lyonne with an honest-to-god phenomenal haircut, the sort of hair that is heaven-sent – hair teased into perfect, fire-red spirals by the chubby little fingers of the angels – and the only fringe in human history that doesn't feel like it was the direct result of an identity crisis.
-Every time she appears on screen, Lyonne’s sheer force of personality lights the whole thing up: the entire endeavour rests on her shoulders, and she magically makes carrying that weight seem effortless, even as she traverses difficult emotions and heavy existential realisations.
+Natasha Lyonne in a oversized duster coat; Natasha Lyonne wearing porn baron aviator sunglasses; Natasha Lyonne saying “cockroach” but giving it an extra NYC syllable so that it comes out more like “ka-ka-roach;” Natasha Lyonne with an honest-to-god phenomenal haircut, the sort of hair that is heaven-sent—hair teased into perfect, fire-red spirals by the chubby little fingers of the angels—and the only fringe in human history that doesn't feel like it was the direct result of an identity crisis.
+Every time she appears on screen, Lyonne’s sheer force of personality lights the whole thing up: The entire endeavor rests on her shoulders, and she magically makes carrying that weight seem effortless, even as she traverses difficult emotions and heavy existential realizations.

-If all of what I’m saying sounds like a load of hippy therapy bollocks, it’s because it... is.
-So much of therapy is about making peace with your past and moving on from there – Russian Doll expresses that beautifully.
+If all of what I’m saying sounds like a load of hippy therapy bullshit, it’s because it... is.
+So much of therapy is about making peace with your past and moving on from there— Russian Doll expresses that beautifully.
 But ultimately, redemption comes through Nadia and Alan’s bond, formed of equal respect, of give and take, and what it does for each of them.
-In our lives which can feel so fragmented – everything from the government actively depriving the most vulnerable, to SpareRoom flatshares where you eat sad dinners in the little room you pay for – Russian Doll shows the value of being good to others, and how that helps us to be good to ourselves.
+In our lives that can feel so fragmented—everything from the government actively depriving the most vulnerable, to your small apartment where you eat sad microwaved dinners—Russian Doll shows the value of being good to others, and how that helps us to be good to ourselves.